 In an executive order, President Biden instructed the declassification and release of documents related to the FBI’s investigation into the Sept.
 11, 2001, attacks.
 We’re tracking the releases here and will continue to update this post as new documents become public.

 Latest in Terrorism Investigations

-This week federal district courts in Ohio and Illinois sentenced two men on material support charges.
-Meanwhile, another FBI Counterterrorism suspect was arrested in Brooklyn, New York and Dylann Roof, the Charleston shooter, was found competent to stand trial.
+This week, federal district courts in Ohio and Illinois sentenced two men on material support charges.
+Meanwhile, another FBI counterterrorism suspect was arrested in Brooklyn, New York, and Dylann Roof, the alleged Charleston shooter, was found competent to stand trial.

 ISIL supporters in Wisconsin try to flee to Mexico, while Kansas militia members target Muslims, and Ahmad Rahami, the Chelsea bomber, pleads not guilty in New Jersey state court.